This Day in History: FDR’s court-packing plan

 Initial Supreme Court decisions recognized the limits of congressional power and struck down many of FDR’s New Deal measures, holding that the Commerce Clause did not authorize the federal government to act.

-Unfortunately, we are still living with the ramifications of Roberts’s decision today: Since these FDR-era Court decisions, the Commerce Clause has never been restored to its proper boundaries.
+No President since FDR has made any serious attempt to change the size of the Supreme Court, but we are still living with the ramifications of these politics in 1937: The Commerce Clause has never been restored to its original boundaries.